 500 / 501 - Green from 2.5 , Yellow 5, Red 1, Green blue 3, Yellow blue 5, Red blue 7

 350 - Green between 1 and 2.5 , Yellow 6, Red 5, Green blue 4.5, Yellow blue 2 , red blue 2

 For Euro spec and Aus spec bikes, we don’t get to test with them specically , so just take feedback from

 happy customers.
-So basically nd your bike on this list from above , and start settings 1-2 settings leaner
+So basically and your bike on this list from above , and start the first 3 setting ONLY, 2-4 settings leaner

 than the USA spec settings.
 You can play from there